Privacy Policy

 - you dispute the accuracy of the data, for a period enabling us to verify the accuracy of the data.

-- the processing of the data is unlawful, but you refuse to have it deleted and instead request that its use be restricted,
+- the processing of the data is unlawful, but you refuse to have it deleted and instead request a restriction on its use,

 - we no longer need the data for the intended purpose, but you still need this data to assert or defend legal claims, or